 Mr. Dern started in Westerns on TV.
 He was Jack Lord’s pal EJ Stocker in seventeen episodes of the rodeo series Stoney Burke in 1962 – 63.
 He became a regular of TV Westerns all through the 1960s – Wagon Train, Bonanza, The Virginian, Rawhide et al – almost always as the bad guy.

 About to be shot

-His first big-screen Western was The War Wagon in 1967, ninth billed, as a heavy shot down by John Wayne.
+His first big-screen Western was The War Wagon in 1967, ninth billed, as a heavy shot down by John Wayne (but he would get his revenge five years later).
 He first really shone in a Western movie as one of the ghastly Quint boys in the excellent Will Penny.
 The boy actor in that movie, Jon Gries, said he was genuinely afraid of Bruce Dern on the set.
 Suddenly we began to think that here was a world class Western heavy.
 There followed the ho-hum Waterhole #3 with James Coburn and then he was Miller in Clint Eastwood’s Hang ‘em High.
 In 1969 he was a dumb thug imprisoned (in a jail with no bars) in Support Your Local Sheriff with James Garner.

 Genuinely scary in The Cowboys

 But he was perfectly splendid in The Cowboys, again with Wayne, in 1972.
 In fact it’s one of my favorite Dern performances.
 In the picture he cold-bloodedly shoots Wayne in the back, getting his own back for The War Wagon.
 Wayne warned Dern, "America will hate you for this."
 Dern wryly replied, "Yeah, but they'll love me in Berkeley."
 All this time he was also doing TV Western shows, The Big Valley, Lancer, The High Chaparral, whatever was going.